thenumbernine/zeta-lua/zeta/README.txt

 			- activating/deactivating items (powerup suits, high-jump, etc)
 			- selecting current aux item (grappling hook, speed booster, jetpack, pick-up gloves, etc)

-- how to craft? designated locations (like aquaria)? or anywhere?

 stats:
 	* attack (+ to damage)
 	* defense (- to damage ... with a minimum?)